jbiatek/BSGRulebook/rulebook.md

 Click the image above to see it full-sized in a new tab.

-The lines of succession are *not* applied automatically.
-Players do not gain titles solely because they are highest in the line of succession.
-When a player holds a title, they keep it until they are instructed to give it to someone else.
+Unlike in real life, players do not gain titles solely because they are the highest in the line of succession.
+For example, if Helena Cain gets out of the Brig, she does not regain her Admiral title, even though she is first in the line of succession.
+When a player holds a title, they always keep it until they are instructed to give it to someone else.

 ### Actions & Abilities